-The College of Education maintains accreditation with the National Council for Accreditation of Teacher Education, and each individual teacher education program is accredited by the Georgia Professional Standards Commission.
-In addition, the Sports Medicine/Athletic Training Program is accredited by the Commission on Accreditation of Allied Health Education programs; the Communication Disorders program is accredited by the American Speech-Language-Hearing Association; and the graduate program in School Psychology is accredited by the National Association of School Psychologists.
+The James L. and Dorothy H. Dewar College of Education maintains accreditation with the National Council for Accreditation of Teacher Education (NCATE), and each individual teacher education program is approved by the Georgia Professional Standards Commission (PSC).
+In addition, the Sports Medicine/Athletic Training Program is accredited by the Commission on the Accreditation of Athletic Training Education Programs (CAATE); the Communication Disorders program is accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association (CAA/ASHA); and the graduate program in School Psychology is approved by the National Association of School Psychologists (NASP).